GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

      FXParamValueDisplays     DisplayLower|
 ZoneEnd
 ```
 **Note:** using the legacy FX.zon syntax, this simple mapping would've required something like 40 lines of code.
 The new EZFXZone syntax accomplishes all the same functionality in only 5 lines!
-That could be an entire fx.zon if so desired.
+If you wanted, you could stop right there; that could be an entire fx.zon!

 Now, if we want to add a modifier, we add the next block of text shown below.
 Very similar layout, except there is one more row, with the addition of the **FXWidgetModifiers Shift** line.
 This says, show FXParam 5, "DC Bal", on Shift+Rotary1 and the corresponding Shift-Displays.
 ```